 Our Learning Difficulty / Disability Courses

 Social Stories are a practical tool to support children in understanding and responding to social situations.
 They can be tailored to a child's interests, helping them feel more confident and prepared in various contexts.
-This one say course will help practitioners to understand what a social story is and how to construct and use one.
+This 1 day course will help practitioners undertstand what a social story is, how to construct one and what to use it for

-This one-day course will enable practitioners to support parents and carers of neurodivergent children to understand their children, foster empathic relationships and create environments that enable children to fulfil their potential.
+This one-day course will give practitioners a general introduction to neurodiversity with a particular focus on Autism and ADHD.
+It will also enable them to support parents and carers of neurodivergent children to understand their children, foster empathic relationships and create environments that enable children to fulfil their potential.

 In the UK one in six people have some level of hearing loss.
 This means that you are likely to meet people who are D/deaf on a daily basis.